6 min read

 I met Jo thirty minutes later at the OAK Restaurant, a two-minute walk just around the corner.
 She was already there, a white wine in front of her.
 She picked the spot, being the local, so I knew it would be wonderful.

-But damn, was it “cozy” (aka small!), with no empty seat.
+But damn, was it “cozy” (aka small!) — no seats empty.

 I’ve never tasted hummus, zhoug, and chickpeas like this before.
 Stunning!
 I’m so returning to this restaurant next time I visit Bath.